Coronavirus information and advice

 - 7. I am self-employed and due to current situation have no work or I am having to self- isolate, what can I claim?

-- 8. I work a zero hour contract.
+- 8. I work a zero-hour contract.
 If I self-isolate will I get SSP?

 People on zero-hour contracts may be eligible for SSP.
-It will depend on how many hours you have worked regularly and the income received, but in the first instance, contact your employer directly to find out if you are entitled.
+It will depend on how many hours you have worked regularly, and the income received, but in the first instance, contact your employer directly to find out if you are entitled.

 - 9. I am on partial housing benefit due to my earnings, but my income has reduced/stopped.
 How do I make up the difference to pay my rent?

 Contact your local council’s benefit team and advise them of your change in circumstances.
-If you are unable to do this your local council should have a change of circumstances online form for you to complete.
+If you are unable to do this your local authority should have a change of circumstances online form for you to complete.

 Your entitlement to housing benefit will then be amended to reflect your change in income.
 If your income reduces, your entitlement to housing benefit will usually increase.
 It is important to speak to your housing officer to let them know about this change.

 - 10. I am currently on Universal Credit and my income has reduced/stopped.
 How will Universal Credit know?